Anna Hawkins, D.M.A.

 As an educator, Professor Leoce’s passions include percussion chamber ensemble performance and pedagogy, marching percussion, Brazilian music, steel pan, and pop music culture.
 As a music educator, she believes in respecting and cultivating her students’ past and present musical endeavors while also exposing them to new genres, instruments, and experiences that illuminate future paths of study.
 Professor Leoce believes that the music classroom should be vibrant, collaborative, and diverse.

-Melinda is working towards the completion of her Doctorate in Percussion Performance at Indiana University, where she achieved A.B.D. status in July of 2019.
+Melinda received her Doctorate in Percussion Performance from the University of Indiana in 2024.
 Prior to that, she studied Percussion Performance at Florida State University and Music Education and Percussion at the University of Central Florida.

 James Lind, D.M.A.